By David Joel Miller.

 Children with this subtype develop all kinds of negative thoughts about themselves and the world.
-That may have high levels of fear, shame and guilt, confusion and sadness.
+That may have high levels of fear, shame, and guilt, confusion, and sadness.
 They may withdraw from other people and lose their interest in playing.

 PTSD unrecognized subtypes.

 While not officially recognized in the DSM-5 a good deal has been written about a condition referred to as “complex trauma.”
-Both research and practical experience suggests there is some validity to this idea.
+Both research and practical experience suggest there is some validity to this idea.

 This condition occurs when someone is repeatedly traumatized in a very similar way.
 Think about somebody who breaks their leg and goes to the hospital.
 They have it treated and the leg mends.
 If they were to break the same leg again, in the same place, it is less likely to heal a second time.

 These types of repeated traumatization are often the result of abuse or domestic violence.
 Complex trauma also frequently coexists with substance use disorders or behavioral addictions.